 This bridge-building practice is celebrated at the Festival of Qeswachaka with the annual reconstruction of the hanging bridge crossing the Apurimac River in the province of Canas.
 Apurimac in Quechua means, “the god who talks”.
 Like many of these bridges, this one was destroyed in an attempt to halt Pizarro’s march toward Cusco.
 The bridge was reconstructed many years later and the surrounding communities maintain the bridge with great enthusiasm.
 Every June they gather long blades of grass which are woven into six long cables used in the construction of the bridge.
 The cables are bound as they would have been in Inca times and are secured with large trunks from eucalyptus trees which are buried deeply at either end of the bridge.

 The fibres used in its construction deteriorate rapidly however and for this reason it needs to be reconstructed every year.
-During the Inca Empire there would have been groups pf people permanently employed in the maintenance of the bridge.
+During the Inca Empire there would have been groups of people permanently employed in the maintenance of the bridge.
 They would also have fought off invasion and monitored who was crossing the bridge.
-The annual reconstruction of the bridge honours their Inca ancestors and is a good reason to get together and celebrate with neighbouring communities, and about 700 men and women form the communities Huinchiri and Ccollana come to Q’eswachaka for the bridge-building Festival.
+The annual reconstruction of the bridge honors their Inca ancestors and is a good reason to get together and celebrate with neighboring communities.
+About 700 men and women from the communities Huinchiri and Ccollana come to Q’eswachaka for the bridge-building Cusco festival.

 In the three days before the principal day of the festival, the local people rebuild a narrow rope bridge, an event which has occurred since Inca times.
 Men, women, and children from a range of communities build the bridge and are dedicated to the collection of straw and other native plants, plaiting and weaving it together to construct the bridge.
 They build the bridge over the spectacular Apurimac River and on the fourth day of the festival, all the communities of Canas province join together in a folkloric festival.

 For an interesting look at this tradition through a contemporary lens, check out the new documentary, The Bridgemaster’s Daughter.
-This film was still in post-production as of 2018, but is expected to release in the near future.
+This film was released in the summer of 2018.

 Fiestas of Cusco – June